 AFC System Security Boundaries

-Within the broader Core Architecture & Fare Taxonomy, security boundaries function as logical checkpoints that isolate fare validation, transaction logging, and financial settlement layers.
-Each boundary enforces strict schema validation, message signing, and role-based access controls.
-For revenue analysts, these boundaries dictate where transactional anomalies are quarantined before they propagate into monthly settlement reports.
-For mobility tech developers, they define the immutable API contracts and message queues that must remain resilient during peak load or network degradation.
+When agencies scale from legacy closed-loop media to open-loop EMV and account-based ticketing, the attack surface expands alongside the data pipeline.
+Boundaries must therefore be engineered as concrete data, network, and cryptographic checkpoints that isolate fare validation, transaction logging, and financial settlement from one another.
+Each checkpoint enforces strict schema validation, message signing, and role-based access control.
+For revenue analysts, these boundaries dictate where transactional anomalies are quarantined before they poison a monthly settlement.
+For mobility tech developers, they define the immutable message contracts that must stay resilient under peak load and network degradation.

 The flow below shows a tap event crossing each layered boundary, with violations routed to quarantine rather than propagating downstream: